SN 2020bio: A Double-peaked, H-poor Type IIb Supernova with Evidence of Circumstellar Interaction: Photometric and Spectral Analysis

-An absorption feature blueward of the rest-frame H$\alpha$ line matches He I $\lambda$ 6678\AA{} absorption blueshifted by $\approx$ 7500 km s$^{-1}$, which is commonly noted to cause ``flat-topped" H$\alpha$ emission profiles in other SNe IIb \citep[e.g.,][]{Filippenko1993}.
-In general, the absorption features in the SN\,2020bio spectra are shallower than those of the other SNe IIb, particularly SN\,2011dh.
+After about a week after the explosion, absorption features begin to develop in the spectra.
+We identify lines of He, O, and Ca. The absorption feature blueward of the rest-frame H$\alpha$ line matches \ion{He}{1} $\lambda$ 6678\AA{} absorption blueshifted by $\approx$ 7500 km s$^{-1}$, which is commonly noted to cause ``flat-topped" H$\alpha$ emission profiles in other SNe IIb \citep[e.g.,][]{Filippenko1993}.
+In general, the absorption features in the SN\,2020bio spectra are shallower than those of the other SNe IIb, in particular SN\,2011dh.
 Interaction with CSM can produce absorption features that are weaker and shallower than expected, which has been noted in the spectra of SN\,1993J and SN\,2013df \citep{Fremling2019}.

-To further investigate the differences between SN\,2020bio and other SNe IIb, we plot comparison spectra just after explosion (top), after two weeks (middle), and three weeks (bottom) after explosion in Figure \ref{fig:comparespec}.
-Among this sample, SN\,2020bio is the only object to show narrow features indicative of pre-existing CSM at early times, despite similar phase coverage of the other SNe IIb.
-This likely reflects differences in their circumstellar environments\textemdash if the narrow lines were formed from the expanding outer envelopes of the progenitor, they should be ubiquitous among SNe IIb at this phase.
-Instead, the presence of narrow H and Mg lines in the earliest spectrum of SN\,2020bio more likely points to confined CSM formed from material stripped from the progenitor star.